Jan. 9, 2024

 Sisco at Smithsonian Festival

 Marideth Sisco, Ozark Storyteller & Musician West Plains, Mo.
 “I was a storyteller before I had language.
 My earliest memories are front porches and firesides, the nighttime filled with the voices of my family conveying humor, love, and sadness, telling our stories.”
 That’s how master storyteller Marideth Sisco opened a self-portrait she penned for Missouri Folk Arts.
-We posted it here on our Show Me Folk blog in 2021, on the occasion of the Missouri Bicentennial.
-We have had the honor to know Marideth for…
+We have had the honor to know Marideth for decades, first through West Plains’ Ozark Music, Ozark Heritage Festival, then via our Community Scholars Network, and again via the…

 June 9, 2023